 How To Make Oatmeal Cookies

-Okay, here’s how to make them, so that you can impress anyone and everyone.
+Okay, here’s how to make the oat cookies, so that you can impress anyone and everyone.
 It’s seriously so easy.
 No separating wet from dry ingredients and whisking for hours, we keep it simple here.

-Place all ingredients in a bowl and blend them with an immersion blender.
+Put all ingredients in a bowl and blend with an immersion blender.
 If you don’t have an immersion blender, but a food processor – you can use that.

 Last, but not least: eat them!